Jtalk/url-health-check-action/README.md

       retry-delay: 5s # Optional, only applicable to max-attempts > 1
       # Retry all errors, including 404.
 This option might trigger curl upgrade.
       retry-all: false # Optional, defaults to "false"
+      # Tell curl to skip certificate validation when making the call
+      skip-validation: false # Optional, defaults to "false"
 ```

 The action will fail if any of the URLs reports either 4xx or 5xx status codes.